XM001-hub/FACL-propred/README.md

 conda env create -f environment.yml
 ```
 **Data**
 The raw data used for pre-training and fine-tuning are under ./dataset folder.
+You can also download the processed data from here.
+**Procompute**
+You can also prepare your customized dataset for pretraining.